 - What are our most important pages / website touch points to achieve this goal?

 Leverage user and customer feedback when assessing your website.
 Take a step back and disconnect yourself from any emotional attachment to your website’s design or content.
 This is extremely important because it not only help you prioritize what needs to be fixed on your site, but it will also give you the ability to see data and feedback clearly, without internal influence.

-If you focus on the above questions and understand the data your are reading, you’ll begin to see where you should start in your A/B testing or other testing, and have a more clear idea of where you’re heading.
+If you focus on the above questions and understand the data you are reading, you’ll begin to see where you should start in your A/B testing or other testing and have a clearer idea of where you’re heading.

 Know What Resources You Need

 Unfortunately, a major oversight for those new to CRO is what kind of resources they need to effectively utilize the service.
 If you’re doing CRO in house, look to acquire quite a few resources out of the gate:

 - Customer feedback

 You’ll need buy-in in order to make CRO happen, analytics to see where you’re pain points are, customer feedback to get user opinions, design to properly make data and feedback come to life, web development to implement tests / variations, and content writers to potentially update content on the site.
 It’s not small feat, but knowing your resources will save you budget, time, and effort; three of your company's biggest expenses.